Jul30MonUpdate on the situation in Nicaragua July 30, 2018

 What is normal?

 After over three months of unrest Nicaragua continues to face significant challenges.
-The road blocks and blockades that dotted the country have been forcibly removed by police and para-military forces making local travel somewhat easier.
+The road blocks and blockades that dotted the country have been removed by police and para-military forces making local travel somewhat easier.
 There is still much fear as the death toll continues to climb and the number of injured, detained and missing - particularly prevalent in the youth and young adult population - appears to grow each day.

 Our staff and their families are better able to move around their communities.
 The Skylark Centre is safe and secure and our outreach programs for pre-schoolers and women are operating normally again despite the stress and fear that plagues everyday life.